delwarhub/delwarhub/README.md

 <h1 align="center">Hi 👋, I'm Md Delwar Hossain</h1>
-<h3 align="left">I'm a student of the Cognitive Systems Master's program at the University of Potsdam, Germany.
+<h2 align="left">I'm a student of the Cognitive Systems Master's program at the University of Potsdam, Germany.
 That means that I'm specialised in Computational Linguistics, Natural Language Processing and Machine Learning.
-My main expertise lays in Python (Numpy, Pandas, NLTK, Scipy, Sklearn, Pytorch,Matplotlib, ...).
-I'm currently studying 2nd semester.
+My main expertise lays in Python (Numpy, Pandas, NLTK, Scipy, Sklearn, Pytorch,Matplotlib, ...). <br>I'm currently studying 3rd semester.
 I worked as a Lecturer Dept. of Computer Science and Engineering at the World University of Bangladesh (WUB) from 17th September 2018 to 17th December 2020.
 Previously I worked as an ICT Instructor at Community Participation & Development (Project of Save the Children, BD) Dhaka, Bangladesh.
 Also, I worked as a Trainer of Java and Android Apps Development at Open IT Ltd, Mirpur-10, Dhaka.
-I completed some professional-certified courses from BASIS, EATL, APPSO, etc.</h3>
+I completed some professional-certified courses from BASIS, EATL, APPSO, etc.</h2>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=delwarhub&label=Profile%20views&color=0e75b6&style=flat" alt="delwarhub" /> </p>